CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong, specific description that clearly defines a niche workflow around JJ (Jujutsu) TODO commit management.
-It excels at specificity and distinctiveness, listing concrete actions and unique concepts.
-The main weakness is that trigger terms lean heavily on specialized jargon rather than natural language a user might employ when seeking this functionality.
+This is a strong description that clearly defines a unique workflow combining JJ (Jujutsu) version control with structured task management.
+It excels at specificity and distinctiveness, listing concrete actions and a clear niche.
+The main weakness is that trigger terms lean toward technical jargon rather than natural user language, which could make it harder for users to discover when they need task planning or project management help.

 Suggestions